QuiltMC/rfcs/rfc/0016-specification-repository.md

 - Creation of a specification for technical definitions is at the author's discretion, but may be required in cases where major parts of the document are expected to be revised, or if an amendment PR to the RFC repository is deemed as "too big" and needing its own RFC.

+## Other details
+How general policy is split into specifications is not meant to be 1 rfc -> 1 file; maintainers should go for clarity and ease of reference, with refactors where needed.

 # Drawbacks

 - This change, if accepted, increases the complexity of submitting an RFC to Quilt, by requiring an additional PR to be made after acceptance of most RFCs.
 Additionally, it is not clear when an RFC will be required for a revision, which might discourage people from contributing revisions to Quilt specifications.